nichtich/jq-jsonpointer/README.md

 ## Usage

-See [jq manual](https://stedolan.github.io/jq/manual/#Modules) how to use modules and API description below.
+See [jq manual](https://stedolan.github.io/jq/manual/#Modules) how to use jq modules in general and API description below how to use this module.

-Character `-` to index the (nonexisting) member after the last array element is not supported.

 ## API